 2. Do the problems we outlined really exist?
-Do we really observe unequal coffee-machine utilization in the mornings?
+Do we really observe unequal coffee-machines utilization in the mornings?
 Do people really suffer from the inability to find nearby a toffee nut latte they long for?
 Do they really care about the minutes they spend in lines?

 - 3. Do we actually have resources to solve the problem?
 Do we have access to a sufficient number of coffee machines and users to ensure the system's efficiency? - 4.
 Finally, will we really solve a problem?
-How are we going to quantify the impact our API makes?
+How we're going to quantify the impact our API makes?

 In general, there are no simple answers to those questions.
-Ideally, you should start the work with all the relevant metrics measured: how much time is wasted exactly, and what numbers will we achieve providing we have such a coffee machine density.
+Ideally, you should start the work having all the relevant metrics measured: how much time is wasted exactly, and what numbers we're going to achieve providing we have such coffee machines density.
 Let us also stress that in the real world obtaining these numbers is only possible if you're entering a stable market.
 If you try to create something new, your only option is to rely on your intuition.